 An appendix that is not removed promptly can burst.
 When this occurs, pus and bacteria can spread throughout the body and cause abscesses.

-This inflammation usually occurs in children who are between the ages of 10 and 20.
+This inflammation usually occurs in kids who are between the ages of 10 and 20.
 Infants rarely develop appendicitis and it is one of the major reasons why children have abdominal surgery.

-You should contact a physician immediately if your child begins showing specific signs of appendicitis.
+You should contact a physician immediately if your kid begins showing specific signs of appendicitis.
 These signs and symptoms include:

 - Swollen abdomen